Intek Inc. Launches Low Flow Controller

 Circulating Water Flow and Fouling Meters: A New Tool for Reducing Back Pressure

-An article in Energy-Tech magazine highlights the valuable information provided by Intek’s unique Circulating Water Flow and Fouling (CWFF) meters.
+An article originally published in Energy-Tech magazine highlighted the valuable information provided by Intek’s unique Circulating Water Flow and Fouling (CWFF) meters.
 Part of the Rheotherm family of precision flow instruments used in power plants, these CWFF meters gave the subject power plant a look at the water flow conditions in the circulating water system in an effort to combat microbiological influenced corrosion.
 In addition, a clearer picture was obtained of circulating pump operation, debris flushing efforts, and eductor plugging.
-Read the article (PDF)

 Helping a Nuclear Power Plant Solve a Problem

 Based on Intek’s extensive experience with condenser operation and design, a nuclear power plant came to Intek for a solution to their unique problem.
 An issue encountered during outage work in the condenser needed to be accurately, and quickly, analyzed.
 A thorough analysis of the problem, with a specific recommendation was provided within a week.

 Read and download the whitepaper by clicking here: Condenser problem analysis identifies issues (PDF).

 Optimizing Condenser Performance: A Case Study